kumarakshu/virtual-labs-for-coding-practice/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support and questions:
-- Create an issue on GitHub
-- Contact the development team

-## Acknowledgments

-- Judge0 API for code execution
-- Radix UI for component primitives
-- Tailwind CSS for styling
-- Next.js team for the amazing framework